ErikPDev/AdvanceDeaths/README.md

         - EconomyAPI & BedrockEconomy is currently supported.
 Capital support is next.
     - Instant Respawn
     - Killstreaks Announcement.
+- Player/Entity Damage
+  - Blood FX - Configurable in the `config.yml`
 - ScoreHud
   - ScoreHud support is automatically available, check the <a href="#scorehud">Available Tags</a>.
 - Leaderboards